alpiepho/magtag_jokes_online/README.md

 - [done] qr code with try-me
 - [done] engine access sites for messages
 - [done] update readme
+- [done] favicon and icons
 - save message type
-- favicon and icons

 ## Known Issues to Fix and TODO
-- the http get of quotes fails
+- the http get of quotes fails for CORS (request is currently disabled)
+- need to review code, refactor?